 Typical School Day

 A typical middle school student’s day reflects our intentional blending of strong academics and a focus on personal development.
-The MP&MS schedule is a seven-day cycle, with days labeled A-G. This schedule allows for longer class periods to support deeper learning experiences, while also ensuring that holidays and other events do not impact courses that fall on a specific day of the week, such as Friday.
-Each student has five core and/or specialist classes each day, with seven classes rotating throughout a cycle.
+The MP&MS schedule is a ten-day cycle, with each 5-day week labeled a Blue Week or Yellow Week.
+This schedule allows for longer class periods to support deeper learning experiences.
+Each student has seven core and/or specialist classes every ten days, with seven classes rotating throughout a two-week (10-day) cycle.

 Each middle school day begins with a 45-minute advisory period.
 Advisory is a dedicated time for students to check in with advisors and get organized for the day and week, which supports executive functioning.
 Advisory also includes an intentional focus on social-emotional learning and study skill development, and provides time for academic support during study hall.
 Following advisory, students head off to core and specialist courses (math, science, humanities, Spanish, physical education, music, art, drama) for the remainder of their day.
 Depending on the trimester, sixth through eighth grade students will have a concentrated music, art, or drama experience.
 Fifth grade students have all specialist courses once a week, including projects lab.